Carol Wilson, CEO and Fellow of the ILM, Association for Coaching, and Professional Speaking Association

-International speaker, writer and broadcaster Carol Wilson is the Founder and CEO of Culture at Work and Performance Coach Training, a Fellow of the Institute of Leadership & Management, an Honorary Life Fellow and Global Advisory Panellist to the Association for Coaching, and a Fellow of the Professional Speaking Association.
+International speaker, writer and broadcaster Carol Wilson is the Founder and CEO of Culture at Work and Performance Coach Training, a Fellow of the ILM (Institute of Leadership & Management), an Honorary Life Fellow and Global Advisory Panellist to the Association for Coaching, former Head of Professional Standards & Excellence at the Association for Coaching, and a Fellow of the Professional Speaking Association.
 Carol designs all our programmes and personally trains the trainers who deliver them, in conjunction with Head of Training James Wright.

-Carol is a specialist in working with multicultural groups, won the‘Change Leader of Tomorrow’ award by HRD Conferences Mumbai, and was nominated for ‘Influence in Coaching’ and ‘Impact in Coaching’ awards by the Association for Coaching.
+Carol is a specialist in cross-cultural coaching, won the‘Change Leader of Tomorrow’ award by HRD Conferences Mumbai, and was nominated for ‘Influence in Coaching’ and ‘Impact in Coaching’ awards by the Association for Coaching.
 Her article “Developing a Coaching Culture” was chosen as a Highly Commended Award Winner at the Literati Network Awards for Excellence 2012.

-She has worked as a coach, trainer and advisor since 2000 and prior to that experienced the value of a coaching culture at first hand during a decade working at board level with Sir Richard Branson at Virgin, followed by board level and MD positions at Island Records, Warner Brothers and Polygram.
+She has worked as a coach, trainer and advisor since 2000, after 25 years as a corporate MD and board director.
+Carol experienced the value of a coaching culture at first hand during a decade working at board level with Sir Richard Branson at Virgin, and held board level positions at Island Records, Warner Brothers and Polygram.
 She was the first woman in the world to found a chart-topping record label, Dindisc, and signed many famous artistes including Sting, The Human League, Orchestral Manoeuvres in the Dark, Martha & the Muffins, Tom Petty, Iggy Pop, J.J.
 Cale, and the Buzzcocks.

 To see video clips of Carol speaking, visit our YouTube channel.